ajessu/jobeet-docs/en/the-data-model.rst

 Final Thoughts
 --------------

 That's all.
 I have warned you in the introduction.
-Today, we have barely written PHP code but we have a working web module for the job model, ready to be tweaked and customized.
-Remember, no PHP code also means no bugs!

-If you still have some energy left, feel free to read the generated code for the module and the model and try to understand how it works.
-If not, don't worry and sleep well, as tomorrow we will talk about one of the most used paradigm in web frameworks, the `MVC design pattern <http://en.wikipedia.org/wiki/Model-view-controller>`_.
+Tomorrow we will talk about one of the most used paradigm in web frameworks, the
+`MVC design pattern <http://en.wikipedia.org/wiki/Model-view-controller>`_.